voicegain/platform/ANNOUNCE-TR.md

 * #rcj-536: Stop users from logging into a different application from account.type
 * #rcj-534: handling unknown speaker it transcript export

-### May 12, 2022

-This release includes:
-* More accurate transcription.
-* Improved language selection.

-Issues fixed:
-* #rcj-532: Microphone capture transcript in Transcribe App occasionally does not load (No Data)
-* #rcj-527: Text export does not have modified speaker names
-* #rcw-6: An exception shows up in the console when Settings is clicked

-### April 28, 2022

-This release includes:
-* More accurate offline/batch model.
-Accuracy is improved in particular in lecture/zoom meeting/podcast type of audio.

-Issues fixed:
-* #346: Word Cloud is now shown even though the data is there
-* #347: Named entities (NER) are not highlighted correctly